CSE-5472-Team-8/ReGen/README.md

   - **metric_weights**: Specifies the importance/weight of each comparison metric used to evaluate the simularity between generated and training images.
 MUST sum to 1.
   - **memorization_likelihood_threshold**: The threshold value (out of 1) used to classify an image as memorized based on its similarity score.

-## Examples

-TODO - add examples for scenarios where memorization were and weren't found.

 ## Credits

-The code from Nekhtiari's [image-similarity-measures](https://github.com/nekhtiari/image-similarity-measures/blob/master/image_similarity_measures/quality_metrics.py) GitHub repository had to be directly copied to "pipeline/steps/step_8" due to issues with installing via pip. was directly copied to "pipeline/steps/step_8" due to difficulties encountered with installing the package through pip.
+The code from Nekhtiari's [image-similarity-measures](https://github.com/nekhtiari/image-similarity-measures/blob/master/image_similarity_measures/quality_metrics.py) GitHub repository had to be directly copied to "pipeline/steps/step_8" due to issues with installing via pip.